adrianmarino/jspec/README.md

 * Describe your tests as RSpec way.
 * Run a JSpec specification as a JUnit test from your favorite IDE (Idea/Eclipse/Netbeans).
-* Run tests from console as "rspec --format=doc" way.
+* Run tests with gradle as "rspec --format=doc" way.

 ### Modules